06 Jun Hormesis Part 2: Flawed Research and Harmful Misapplications (Including Ketogenic Diets, Intermittent Fasting, Calorie Restriction, and More)

 If someone is experiencing benefits from intermittent fasting, it likely means that the benefits of reducing gut irritation are outweighing the stress of not eating.
 This is relatively common, as gut irritation (and the production of endotoxin and other toxic factors that comes with it) is one of the most universal and damaging issues we face in our modern world and can therefore outweigh the stress caused by a lack of food.

 Those in favor of hormesis, however, attribute the benefits of intermittent fasting to the stress itself rather than the beneficial reduction in gut irritation.
-But, it’s now been shown that the beneficial effects of caloric restriction are due to the lack of gut irritation and endotoxin production, not the adaptations to the stress caused by a lack of food, and the same is likely true of fasting (4).
+But, it’s now been shown that the beneficial effects of caloric restriction are due to the decrease in gut irritation and endotoxin production, not the adaptations to the stress caused by a lack of food, and the same is likely true of fasting (4).

 While it may go without saying, because of the stress caused by not eating, the benefits of reduced gut irritation would be better achieved by improving gut function and reducing the consumption of irritating, hard-to-digest foods rather than intermittent fasting.